donMerloni/dump/README.md

 # dump
-A bootable real mode program that prints initial register contents
+A bootable real mode program that prints initial register contents.

+For what it's worth, also doubles as an example of how a simple bootable program might be achieved.

 ## Requirements
 - [nasm](https://nasm.us), to assemble nasm-flavored 16-bit x86 assembly